 Questions 27-32: List of headings:

 [In this question type, IELTS candidates are provided with a list of headings, usually identified with lower-case Roman numerals (i, ii, iii, etc,).
 A heading will refer to the main idea of the paragraph or section of the text.
 Candidates must find out the equivalent heading to the correct paragraphs or sections, which are marked with alphabets A, B, C and so forth.
 Candidates need to write the appropriate Roman numerals in the boxes on their answer sheets.
 There will always be two or three more headings than there are paragraphs or sections.
 So, some of the headings will not be used.
 It is also likely that some paragraphs or sections may not be included in the task.
-Generally, the first paragraph is an example paragraph that will be done for the candidates for their understanding of the task.
+Generally, the first paragraph is an example paragraph which will be done for the candidates for their understanding of the task.

 TIPS: Skimming is the best reading technique.
 You need not understand every word here.
 Just try to gather the gist of the sentences.
 That’s all.
 Read quickly and don’t stop until you finish each sentence.]